IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Acceptance Criteria:**
 Given the `docs.hmsreg.com` URL,
-When the ingestion pipeline is executed,
+When the ingestion pipeline (`app/rag/ingestion.py`) is executed, Then documentation content is scraped using `BeautifulSoup` or `Playwright`.
-Then documentation content is scraped and chunked into manageable segments.
+And content is chunked into manageable segments using `LangChain`.
 And each chunk is embedded using `text-embedding-004`.
-And the embeddings are stored in ChromaDB.
+And the embeddings and metadata are stored in ChromaDB.
-And the original text content associated with each embedding is also stored.

 **Prerequisites:** Story 1.3, Story 1.7
-**Technical Notes:** Use a web scraping library (e.g., BeautifulSoup, Playwright) and LangChain for chunking and embedding.
+**Technical Notes:** Use `LangChain` for text splitting and embedding generation.

 ### Story 2.2.a: Implement Core Chat Interface